-The Kaiser Permanente Napa Solano Community Medicine and Global Health (CMGH) fellowship is designed to train primary care physicians (specialty boarded or board-eligible in Family Medicine, Internal Medicine or Pediatrics) to become teachers, mentors and leaders in community medicine and global health.
+The Kaiser Permanente Napa Solano Community Medicine and Global Health (CMGH) fellowship is designed to train family medicine physicians to become teachers, mentors and leaders in community medicine and global health.

 - Enhance Medical Spanish through Kaiser Permamente structured opportunities, local clinics, and global sites